 ECO4

 ECO4 is tenant-eligibility-gated.
 Tenants must be on qualifying benefits (Universal Credit, Housing Benefit, Employment and Support Allowance and others) for the landlord to access funding.
-Where tenants qualify, ECO4 can fund up to £14,000 per property in energy efficiency improvements, also outside the MEES cost cap.
+Where tenants qualify, ECO4 can fund insulation and heating measures, and that funding also sits outside the MEES cost cap.

 The scheme closes 31 December 2026.
 Landlords with benefit-claiming tenants should act before that date.
 See the full ECO4 grants guide for landlords for eligibility criteria and how to apply.